madd-games/apocalypse/README.md

 The only target supported right now is `client`, which is also the default.
 There are a few available options:

-* `--no-cl` stops the engine from using any OpenCL, even if the host supports it.
-Please note that if no OpenCL SDK is found, then OpenCL support is also automatically excluded.
+* `--enable-cl` tells the engine to use the EXPERIMENTAL OpenCL support if possible.
+Currently not recommended.

 * `--host=` specifies what operating system the engine shall be built for.
 This causes cross-compilation.